someaka/adaptive-attention-tiling-v2/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see [LICENSE](LICENSE) for details.

 ## References